-Task area Task Description Web applications Install new web applic- ations Installs a new web application for the Web Designer.
+Task area Task escription Web applications Install new web applic- ations Installs a new web application for the Web Designer.
 You can install several web applications.
 Select a web application Selects a web application.
 You work on this selected web application.
 Configuration Web project Configures a web project.
 Defined configuration keys are available for web project configuration.
 Customizations For creating or editing substitution rules for module copies.
-Search fields For establishing database columns in which to execute searches.
+Search fields Specifies database columns to search in.
 Column-dependent refer- ences For configuring column-dependent references.
-These are used as a reference for a
+These are used as a reference for a component's column definition.